denten-books/plain-text/1-metaphor.md

 that was read previously.
 By these means, a reader marks a notable place in the text in order to return to it later.
 Patently, digital media cannot (as of yet) fold by the way of paper.
-Readers seeking a mechanism for digital recollection may not be familiar with the affordances of newly inhabited medium.
+Readers seeking a mechanism for digital recollection may not be familiar with the affordances of the newly inhabited medium.
 Consequently, the affordances of digital media are presented through metaphor.
 Thus a virtual "earmark" on a "page" represents a numerical pointer to a specific address in the computer memory.
 A "page" stands for a range of